- ►What does Druva offer regarding business continuity?

 Phoenix provides the following capabilities:

-- Alerts for DR job failures.
+- Provides alerts for DR job failures.

-- DR Activity report.
+- Generates the Disaster Recovery Activity report.